Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 ##### Run option `concurrent`

-Desined to enable parallel execution of test suites.
+Designed to enable parallel execution of test suites.

 The utility can run more than one test suite at the same time if there are several test suites in the specified directory.